KvKid/Bivariate-Futures-Hedging/ReadMe.md

 ## Coding Implementation overview:

 - The class 'strategy' implements the trading strategy to output a set of 'buying conditions'.
-We then get the indicies where we would like to enter and exit our positions
+We then get the indicies where we would like to enter and exit our positions.

 - The class 'portfolio' implements takes the indicies that have been generated and uses this information to buy and sell futures A and also generate results from this strategy.

 ### Notes
 - We generate realised pnl.
-We may look to change our model in the future to model unrealsied pnl
+We may look to change our model in the future to model unrealised pnl.

-- We use one degree of freedom when computing the standard deviation since we are sampling from a larger unknown distribution
+- We use one degree of freedom when computing the standard deviation since we are sampling from a larger unknown distribution.